-Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors, Propagation, Problems & Remedies
+Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

-Tradescantia fluminensis also called Wandering Trad, Inch Plant, River Spiderwort or Wandering Willie is one of the popular Tradescantia varieties which easily adapts to indoor growing conditions.
+Tradescantia fluminensis commonly called Small-leaf Spiderwort, Wandering Trad, Inch Plant, River Spiderwort or Wandering Willie is among fast-growing Tradescantia varieties, and easily adapts to indoor growing conditions.

-The leaves, about 2-4 inches long, tightly clasp the creeping or trailing stems of the Wandering Trad.
+The leaves, about 2-4 inches long, tightly clasp the creeping or trailing stems.
 The undersides of leaves are pale purple (mauve) and it produces pale purple sap.

 Tradescantia fluminensis and Tradescantia chrysophylla (Baby Bunny Bellies Plant) are perfect for a hanging basket, pedestal, table-top, desktop or shelf where the stems can beautifully cascade downwards.